farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 If there's no red card, roll `2d6`, and select the lowest number.

-The result of this roll tells us what is going to be the initial `position` the PCs will find themselves in when starting the next mission.
+The result of this roll tells us what is going to be the initial `position` the PCs will find themselves in when starting their next mission.

 - On a `1-3`, the PCs start in a `desperate` position.
 - On a `4-5`, the PCs start in a `risky` position.